 Domestic Violence and Abuse, Sexual Violence and Harmful Practices Training

 The community safety team are currently working on producing a new Violence against Women and Girls (VAWG) Strategy for Brighton and Hove and East Sussex.
 It will set out the approach to a range of crime types, like Domestic Violence and Abuse, as well as Rape, Sexual Violence and Abuse and other forms of Violence against Women and Girls.
-A key part of the strategy is to have “consistent care pathways delivered by a skilled workforce to ensure that there is ‘no wrong door’ and ‘no missed chance”.

-In order to ensure that professionals working in Brighton & Hove are able to access appropriate training, the Partnership Community Safety Team has developed a training prospectus with the Local Safeguarding Children’s Board, Safeguarding Adults Board and Brighton & Hove City Council’s Workforce Development Team for 2018/19.
+In order to ensure that professionals working in Brighton & Hove are able to access appropriate training, the Partnership Community Safety Team has previously developed a training prospectus with the Local Safeguarding Children’s Board, Safeguarding Adults Board and Brighton & Hove City Council’s Workforce Development Team for 2018/19.
 The Community Safety Team are currently undertaking a review of the training offered across Brighton and Hove and East Sussex before publishing a new training programme for 2019-20.
 Once this review has been undertaken the new training prospectus will be available on this website.
-The 2018/19 Training Prospectus is available here.
+The 2018/19 Training Prospectus is available here for reference.

 While there is frequently an overlap with child and adult safeguarding there is a range of other training relating specifically to child and adult safeguarding issues.
 Further information is available from the Brighton & Hove Learning Gateway.
-Click here to access the the Brighton & Hove Learning Gateway.
+Click here to access the Brighton & Hove Learning Gateway.